ilya-zlobintsev/LACT/docs/CONFIG.md

   # Can be used to work around a few very specific issues with
   # some settings not applying on AMD GPUs.
   disable_clocks_cleanup: false
+  # Disables fetching of additional information through NvAPI on Nvidia GPUs.
+  # Not set by default.
+  disable_nvapi: false
   # Daemon's TCP listening address.
 Not specified by default.
   # By default TCP access is disabled, and only a unix socket is present.
   # Specifying this option enables the TCP listener.